nmamano/nmamano-personal-site/blog/heapifyanalysis/heapifyanalysis.md

 ![mainclaim](mainclaim.png =50%x50%)

-Every preexisting node needs to bubble down one additional level, while the new leaves do not need to do any swaps.
+Every preexisting node needs to bubble down one additional level, while the new leaves do not need to do to be bubbled down.
 Thus, the number of swaps increases by the number of preexisting nodes.
 But, another way of saying Fact 1 is that if you take a perfect tree and add a new level, the number of new/leaf nodes is 1 more than the number of preexisting/internal nodes.

 And that's the proof!